geoadmin/doc-tech/docs/iframe.md

 # iframe

-Embed an interactive version of the [map viewer](https://map.geo.admin.ch/) into your webpage using an HTML iframe like this:
+You can embed an interactive version of the [map viewer](https://map.geo.admin.ch/) into your webpage using an HTML iframe, as shown below:

 <iframe src="https://map.geo.admin.ch/#/embed?lang=en&center=2600988.46,1197433.4&z=8&topic=ech&layers=&bgLayer=ch.swisstopo.pixelkarte-farbe&featureInfo=default" style="border: 0;width: 400px;height: 300px;max-width: 100%;max-height: 100%;" allow="geolocation"></iframe>

 The following expands on the introduction given in the [Web Integration: iFrame](https://www.geo.admin.ch/de/web-integration-iframe/) page.

 :::tip ⚖️ Terms of Use
-See the corresponding section on the [Web Integration: iFrame](https://www.geo.admin.ch/de/web-integration-iframe/) page.
+Refer to the corresponding section on the [Web Integration: iFrame](https://www.geo.admin.ch/de/web-integration-iframe/) page.
 :::

 ## Add a legend